f5devcentral/f5-big-iq-lab/docs/class4/class4.rst

 * Relaxed Mode - Users can view all objects related to the service(s) they have access to, but can modify only those they have explicit permission to.
 This is the default.
 * Strict Mode - User can view or modify only the objects they have explicit permission to.

-.. note :: `Internal video of the Fine Grained RBAC`_
+.. note:: `Internal video of the Fine Grained RBAC`_

 .. _Internal video of the Fine Grained RBAC: https://hive.f5.com/videos/6653